 Truck accidents are extremely common.
-In fact, the United States Department of transportation estimates more than 500,000 truck accidents take place every year and nearly 5,000 people are killed in those accidents.
+In fact, the Department of Transportation estimates more than 500,000 truck accidents take place every year and nearly 5,000 people are killed in those accidents.
 The ones who suffer though are not the truck drivers, 98% of the time it is the drivers of other vehicles who are injured or killed.

 What Is a Box Truck?

 Box trucks are often used as moving vans and have a roll-up door in the rear.
 In the U.S., box trucks have different sizes and types, ranging from Class 3 to Class 7—or, in other words, 12,500 to 33,000 lb.
 Box trucks are unique because of the nature of their use.
 Since they're often used for one-off needs, they don't require a commercial license to operate.
 As a result, many box truck accidents are caused by inexperienced drivers who are more accustomed to operating smaller vehicles.